 It shouldn’t come as much of a surprise that Şanlıurfa Province, home to sites like Göbekli Tepe and Harran, has plenty more to see within its borders.
-Following a morning visit to Karahan Tepe, I arranged for a driver and guide to take me onward to places like Soğmatar Ancient City, Şuayb (Jethro) and the Bazda Caves – all worth the time and expense.
+Following a morning visit to Karahan Tepe, I arranged for a driver and guide to take me onward to places like Soğmatar Ancient City, Şuayb (Jethro) and the Bazda Caves – all well worth the time and expense.

 If you’ve visited Harran and are intrigued by the moon-worshipping cult of the Sabians, you can learn a lot more by visiting Soğmatar. Şuayb, meanwhile, is home to ancient Roman ruins but is said to be where Jethro, father-in-law to Moses, once lived.
 And the Bazda Caves are an overlooked but fascinating series of caves formed from centuries of quarrying.

 Entry to each of these sites is free, but given their obscurity, the only way to get around is via private vehicle.
 See below to learn more about how I arranged my trip.

 For centuries, Soğmatar was a sacred site of the Sabians, the cult of moon-worshippers centered at nearby Harran, about 50 km away.
 Amazingly, moon worship persisted in the region from at least the 3rd millennium BC up until the 13th century AD!

 (See our Harran guide for an introduction to the Sabians.)

 Also known as Sumatar Harabesi, Soğmatar remained abandoned for many years.
 But as it contains dozens of wells, it long served as a watering hole for nomadic tribes.
 The current sleepy village built around the ruins and tombs only emerged as recently as the 1970s.